SarahCiscoFrance/RoomControl/README.md

 Control the elements of a room such as light and blinds with a Webex video endpoint.

 ## How to use 💡
 On your touch10 or Room Navigator you have a button called *IoT* when you click on it a page appear.
-On that page you have 4 section :
+On that page you have 4 sections :

 **1. Lighting**